yashu1wwww/YouTube-Comments-Auto-Like/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-To do 500+ auto comments, you must log in with 10+ accounts.

-In lines 11 and 12 of the code, change the comments if you want to use something different.

-In line 21, change the movie video URL to the required URL.
+In line 18, change the movie video URL to the required URL.

 That's it!
-The URL will open in the previously opened localhost Chrome and 500+ auto comments will be done automatically.
+The URL will open in the previously opened localhost Chrome and automatically likes the cmts (note it only like the 19 cmts only)

 in cmd enter